Wyntuition/jekyll-now/todo/02-work-internal.md

 - What kind of feedback do you want?

 - Any feedback/criticism for me?
 Share some that I learned.
-- Feedback from others, myself
+- Feedback from others, myself, project chat: career prospects, etc.

 - PD: review where you're at
 - other projects (xpert, etc)